mtdysart/sudoku_solver/README.md

 * Move selected square with arrow keys
 * Right click square to see if inputted number is correct (green border) or not (red border).
 Right click again to remove correctness check (ie, play the game without any help)
 * Delete key will remove inputted number from selected square
-* Pressing C clears the board back to beginning state
+* Pressing R clears the board back to beginning state
 * Pressing space bar will solve the puzzle with a backtracking algorithm at a slowed down speed in order to get a visual depiction of the algorithm.
 A sample solve is seen below: